Skip to content

 How to furnish your home on a budget

-Most of our homes come unfurnished, without beds, furniture, carpeting, and white goods like fridges and washing machines.
-However, there are lots of ways to furnish your home without spending lots of money.
+Most of our homes come unfurnished without beds, furniture, carpeting, and white goods like fridges and washing machines.
+However, there are many ways to furnish your home without spending lots of money.

 Check online

-Websites like Freecycle, Freegle, Gumtree can have all kinds of free furniture, from small items like toasters and kettles to tables and even sofas.
-Have a look and see what you can find.
+Websites like Freecycle, Freegle, Gumtree can have all kinds of free furniture, from small items, like toasters and kettles, to tables and even sofas.

 Buy second hand

-Check out local charity shops and car boot sales, or go online to eBay and Facebook marketplace to see if you could bag a bargain.
+Check out local charity shops and car boot sales, or go online to eBay and Facebook marketplace.

 Shop around